 Hewlett-Packard), were leaders in the development of Lucile Packard

 Children’s Hospital Stanford, which opened in 1991.
 In 1996 the

 Hospital merged with Stanford University Medical Center, and the

 Foundation was established as an independent public charity to

 ensure a source of dedicated funding and support for the health of

 children.
 Governed by a Board of Directors, all philanthropic

 dollars raised by the Foundation are directed to Packard Children’s

-Hospital and the Stanford University School of Medicine.
+Hospital and Stanford University School of Medicine.